yuyu78/my-healthy-recipe/README.md

 1. Go to the repository [my healthy recipe](https://github.com/yuyu78/my-healthy-recipe)
 2. In the top right corner of the page, click on the "Fork" button
 3. You will have the copy of the original repository in your Github account

+Forking allow to make change to the new repository without changing the original one.

+### Cloning the GitHub Repository
+1. Go to the repository [my healthy recipe](https://github.com/yuyu78/my-healthy-recipe)
+2. Click to the green button Code
+3. Choose HTTPS, SSH, or GitHub CLI, then copy the URL
+4. Open Git Bash
+5. Change the directory to the location where you want the cloned directory
+6. Type "git clone" and paste the URL you copied from the step 3.
+7. Press enter to create your local clone

 ## Credits <a name="credits"></a>

 ### Inspiration
 Few part of the python code on the function register, login, logout, add, edit, delete, search are inpisred from the course of Code Institute: **Backend development mini project putting all it together**

 ### Code

+#### Materialize

 * Navbar from [Materializecss](https://materializecss.com/navbar.html)
 * Footer from [Materializecss](https://materializecss.com/footer.html)